-If you are absent from class due to illness for four days or less, you should complete a self-certification form, obtainable from the School Office (EM 1.25), and return it to the School office within a week of your return.
-If you are absent for more than four days, you must supply a medical certificate to the School Office within a week of your return.
+If you are absent from class due to illness for four days or less, you should complete a self-certification form, and submit it within a week of your return.
+If you are absent for more than four days, you must supply a medical certificate within a week of your return.